Academic Catalog

 Admission Requirements:

-Unique to this concentration is an interest and commitment for working in the Detroit Community and an interview.
+An interest and commitment to work in the Detroit Community

 Required Courses (35 Credit Hours)